skrodahl/NewTon/README.md

 Download all the files and save them to a folder on your computer.
 Double-click on `tournament.html` and the web app is running.

 Completely self-contained.
 Saving tournaments and their states makes it resilient to browser/computer crashes.
-Tournaments are saved as JSON in your computer's Downloads folder.
+Tournaments are saved as JSON in your browser's Local Storage.

 Supports:
 - Creating, retrieving and deleting tournaments